Devocolypse/rps/README.md

 # RPS - Web Dev Edition
 Play the classic Rock Paper Scissors game, but in your browser console!
-Available in every flavor of browser (excepet maybe IE, that stuff is ancient so who knows what would happen)!
+Available in every flavor of browser (except maybe IE, that stuff is ancient so who knows what would happen)!

 ![Prevew](./preview.gif)